How Long Are Hard Hats Good For UK Citizens?

 Suspension Points

-These dictate the ability of the hat to spread out the impact force.
-Many hard hats come equipped with four, six, or even eight suspension points.
+These dictate the hat’s ability to spread out the impact force.
+Many hard hats come with four, six, or even eight suspension points.

 Rating

-There are two types of recognizable hard hats, as discussed before; Type 1 protects against impacts from above, while Type 2 protects against lateral effects and those from above altogether.
+As discussed, there are two types of recognizable hard hats: Type 1 protects against impacts from above, Type 2 protects against lateral effects, and those from above altogether.

 Also, if your job involves any contact with electrical charges, you need to consider the electric shock level that the hard hat you desire can withstand.

-Class E hard hats can withstand up to 20,000 volts while class G accommodates only about 2,2oo volts.
+Class E hard hats can withstand up to 20,000 volts, while class G accommodates only 2,2oo volts.
 Class C, on the other hand, provides no defense against electrical charges.

 Additional Manufacturer Features